 Beth and Jerome start an intense sexually fuelled relationship, and then they fall in love.
 However, Jess is concerned for Beth because of his notorious womanising ways.
 After he moves in Jerome discovers that Beth has a bathroom cupboard full of creams and tablets to make her look younger.
 She is also a keep-fit fanatic.

 One morning, she is called downstairs by Jess.
 There is a policeman there who tells her that James was killed in a car accident.
 After his funeral, Beth continues her relationship with Jerome.
 The pair come back from St Lucia, engaged and get married soon after – both wearing scarlet red attire – to the horror of his parents.
 Beth makes him the director of her company for tax reasons.

 However, all is not as good at work, as Jane tells Beth that they are going to dismiss Jerome from the show due to a dip in ratings… so Beth advises Jerome to resign and then look for a new acting job, not telling him the real reason which he does.
 (The rest of this show can be seen in the usual ways).

 The story is affectionately told with some comic moments.
 Although a small role, Bill Nighy’s character as Beth’s philandering husband James was played sympathetically and he seemed quite apologetic that he had to leave her because the Press had discovered his affair.

-Julie Walters deservedly won a Best Actress award for her performance at the BAFTAs.
-The show also won nominations for the Best Single Drama and Best Costume Design.
+Julie Walters deservedly won the Best Actress award for her performance at the BAFTAs.
+The show also won nominations for Best Single Drama and Best Costume Design.
 Paul Nicholls talked about working wife his co-star Walters HERE,